Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 97 days in the last 5 years of Vanguard Short-Term Inflation-Protected Securities Index Fund, we see it is relatively smaller, thus better in comparison to the benchmark SPY (119 days)
+• Looking at the average days below previous high of 101 days in the last 5 years of Vanguard Short-Term Inflation-Protected Securities Index Fund, we see it is relatively lower, thus better in comparison to the benchmark SPY (119 days)

 Performance (YTD)